lury/social-media-agent/README.md

 This will kick off a new run to generate a post on a [LangChain blog post](https://blog.langchain.dev/customers-appfolio/).

 To view the output, either inspect it in LangSmith, or use [the Agent Inbox](#setup-agent-inbox).

+You may also modify this script to pass different URLs to generate posts for other content.

 ## Setup Crons